Hyperellipsoid Density Sampling: Exploitative Sequences to Accelerate High-Dimensional Numerical Optimization: Ease of Use Implementation

 \section{Ease of Use \& Implementation}

-Hyperellipsoid Density Sampling is designed to generate samples with the same minimal inputs required of standard QMC sequences, making it seamlessly integratable with existing workflows.

-HDS is implemented as a streamlined Python package, following the conventions of Scipy’s QMC module.
+Hyperellipsoid Density Sampling is designed to generate samples with minimal inputs, making it seamlessly integratable with existing workflows.
+HDS is implemented as a part of the \texttt{hdim-opt} Python package, following the conventions of Scipy’s QMC module.
 It uses a small set of standard library imports for minimal external dependency.
-The open-source code is available at [github.com/jgsoltes/hdim-opt] for full use and reproducibility.
+The open-source code containing the experimental notebooks can additionally be found at \url{https://github.com/jgsoltes/hdim-opt} for full reproducibility.